Sophie is experienced in dealing with Court of Protection welfare matters and judicial reviews in the context of community care.

 Sophie is experienced in advising and representing parties in respect of capacity disputes, best interests and section 21A appeals against Deprivation of Liberty Safeguards (DoLS).

-Sophie also represents vulnerable children and adults with physical disabilities and mental health conditions in obtaining lawful assessments, service provision, treatment and suitable accommodation from both social services and the NHS.
+Sophie also represents vulnerable children and adults with physical disabilities and mental health conditions in obtaining lawful assessments of their needs, service provision, treatment and suitable accommodation from both social services and the NHS.
 In addition to challenging decisions to remove or reduce care packages and refusals to fund treatment, she also frequently represent clients lacking capacity who are in the midst of possession proceedings.

 Areas of specialism